Analytics206/project_template/docs/7-tech_stack.md

 ## System Architecture Overview

-The ArXiv Research Pipeline is built on a microservices architecture using Docker containers with the following components:
+The NEW PROJECT NAME is built on a microservices architecture using Docker containers with the following components:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐